How Is Alcohol and Drug Use Glorified in Society?

 Such marketing influences paint smoking content as glamorous, rebellious, romantic, mature, and celebratory, leaving health consequences in the shadows.

 It is also essential to look at newer drug-related products in the media.
 In the last several years, e-cigarettes and vapes have become increasingly popular for the use of both nicotine and marijuana.
-These devices are often marketed as “safer” than traditional tobacco products, such as cigarettes.
+These devices are often marketed as “safer alternatives” for traditional tobacco products, such as cigarettes.
 However, these devices are only marketed that way because their long-term health effects are unknown.
 Recent studies have only begun to address the damaging health effects of vaping and smoking.

-Unfortunately, illicit drug use is a global health problem.
+Unfortunately, illegal drug use is a global health problem.
 The opioid epidemic has contributed to a devastating number of overdose deaths worldwide.
-Still, illicit drug use is often glorified in the media.
+Still, illegal drug use is often glorified in the media.
 In addition to opioids, commonly depicted illicit drugs include stimulants, club drugs, dissociatives, and hallucinogenic drugs.
-Similar to the trends of smoking culture, illicit drug use may be portrayed in problematic ways.
+Similar to the trends of smoking culture, illegal drug use may be portrayed in problematic ways.

 It is vital to differentiate misleading information from what is factual.
 Usually, it is safer to assume that media depictions are inaccurate.
 But, if anything, these depictions should be used as motivators to become educated about alcohol and drug use and its lasting effects.